-Now that SIBO is out of my life, it is all about maintaining a healthy body and mind.
+Now that SIBO is out of my life maintaining a healthy body and mind is all about it.
 In part one, we discovered how I create the perfect environment for SIBO.
-Then part two, is how I got diagnosed and the protocol I used to heal.
+Then part two is how I got diagnosed and the protocol I used to heal.
 These are tips and tricks that I use daily to preventing a SIBO relapse.

 May to September 2019

 During this period is when I went through two rounds of antibiotics.
 Along with all of my supplements for my co-infections.
 It wasn’t until the beginning of September that I felt I was healed.

 This was when I switched my protocol to preventing a SIBO relapse.
 I had no symptoms and was able to reintroduce a lot of high fodmap foods.
 However, I didn’t follow the reintroduction phase as directed.

 I reintroduce a lot of foods quickly because I was getting barely any fiber.
 I was still experiencing constipation, but no awful gas or bloat.
 My nurse practitioner recommended reintroducing quicker, but not going overboard.